 100% ORGANIC & FREE RANGE

 We believe in letting our animals live the most natural and free lives possible.
 We supplement our chicken's dietary needs with an organic layer feed, but beyond that we choose to let them roam about our property.
 Our chickens are provided with several sources of fresh, clean water across our property as well as with a large coop fitted with several nesting boxes.
-The two breeds we currently keep at Crescent Ranch are Barred Rocks and Salmon Faverolles.
+The two main breeds we currently keep at Crescent Ranch are Barred Rocks and Salmon Faverolles.
 Barred Rocks we have found to be an excellent laying breed as well as a more docile, more friendly breed.
 We get eggs every day from these girls!

 Salmon Faverolles on the other hand are a french heritage breed listed as threatened by the Livestock Conservancy.
 These girls lay about four eggs per week in comparison to the Barred Rock's 6-7.
 The Salmon Faverolles are also an extremely friendly and docile bird and with those fluffy cheeks, it's hard not to love them!
 We currently keep a Salmon Faverolle rooster as well to hopefully do our small part in helping to preserve this beautiful bird.
 If you are local to Northern California, feel free to message us about hatching eggs OR just some good ol' eggs for breakfast!